KaripireddySuryaTeja/email-writer/README.md

-# 📧 Email Writer – Full Stack App with AI Agent
+# 📧 Email Writer – Full Stack App with AI

 Email Writer is a full-stack, AI-powered email generation platform that helps users craft professional, personalized, and context-aware emails.
 It combines a modern React + Vite frontend with a robust Spring Boot backend, and leverages Gemini 2.5 Flash as the intelligence layer to generate human-like, high-quality email drafts.